 How It Works

-Similar to what LEED Certification does for promoting environmental health in organizations, H.O.P.E.
-Certification provides a path to psychological health and safety at work.
+Similar to what LEED Certification does for promoting environmental health in organizations,

 By participating in H.O.P.E.
-Certification, you clearly demonstrate your commitment to worker well-being to your current and prospective workers.
+Certification, you clearly demonstrate your commitment to worker wellbeing to your current and prospective workers.

 H.O.P.E Certification Program